kovalsviat/naukma_coursework_team6/README.md

 # naukma_coursework_team6
-The repository of team 6  for the course project
-The files in the repository are readonly.
+The repository of team 6  for the course project.
+The files in the repository are read only.
 New files will be added.